-Text: Brown, Foote, Iverson, Anslyn, Organic Chemistry, 7th Edition (highly recommended) and accompanying, Solutions Manual, Organic Chemistry, 7th Edition (recommended - with caution...it can be addictive).
+Text: Brown, Foote, Iverson, Anslyn, Organic Chemistry, 8th Edition (highly recommended) and accompanying, Solutions Manual, Organic Chemistry, 8th Edition (recommended - with caution...it can be addictive).

 Quizzes and Exams: All quizzes and exams will be given in class during normal class times.
-The important dates for our quizzes and exams are as follows:
+Here are the dates: